 Although the clubs are different from one another, the common mission is the same – SERVICE TO COMMUNITY.
 We invite you to visit each club to determine which is the best fit for you.
 Please see each club on Facebook for current meeting schedule.
 FOUR WAY TEST: Of all the things we think, say or do….
 Is it the truth?
 Is it fair to all concerned?
 Will it build good will and better friendships?
 Will it be beneficial to all concerned?

 Every year the Paulding County Rotary Club delivers apples to all elementary schools in Paulding County.
-This year was no exception as the Paulding Rotarians met and loaded up apples to deliver all over the county.
+This 2018 was no exception as the Paulding Rotarians met and loaded up apples to deliver all over the county.
+Our club members love the opportunity to continue this tradition.